classiebit/eventmie-docs/resources/docs/1.0/admin/settings.md

 ---

-> {success} Eventmie detects visitor's timezone and do all the conversions behind the scenes.
+> {success} Eventmie detects visitor's timezone and does all the conversions behind the scenes.

 ---